sungwoncho/iron-utils/README.md

 ## Utilities

-You can use the following utilities anywhere in client side.
+You can use the following utilities anywhere on the client side.

 ### CurrentRoute

-The CurrentRoute object includes helper methods related to current routes.
+`CurrentRoute` object includes helper methods related to current routes.

 * `CurrentRoute.name`